MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/howto/server/dotnet-core.md

 ### LiteDb

 [LiteDb](https://www.litedb.org/) is a serverless database delivered win a single small DL written in .NET C# managed code.
-It is a simple and fast NoSQL database solution for stand-alone applications.
+It's a simple and fast NoSQL database solution for stand-alone applications.
 To use LiteDb with on-disk persistent storage:

 1. Add a singleton for the `LiteDatabase` to the `Program.cs`: